Schiffli embroidery machine

 The schiffli embroidery machine is a multi-needle, industrial embroidery machine.
 It was invented by Isaak Gröbli in 1863.
 It was used to create various types of machine embroidery and certain types of lace.
-It was especially used in the textile industry of eastern Switzerland and Saxony Germany, but also in the United Kingdom and the United States.
+It was especially used in the textile industry of eastern Switzerland and Saxony, but also in the United Kingdom and the United States.
 Schiffli machines evolved from, and eventually replaced manually operated "hand embroidery" machines.
 The hand embroidery machine used double ended needles and passed the needles completely through the fabric.
 Each needle had a single, continuous thread.
 Whereas the schiffli machine used a lock stitch, the same technique used by the sewing machine.
 By the early twentieth century schiffli machines had standardized to ten and fifteen meters in width and used more than 600 needles.